frc1511/Teaching-Resources/labs/calculator.md

 Ok, now, how do we call it?
 Let’s first create a controller object, called `driverController`.
 This object has many methods, but we mainly care about the buttons, which are simple.

 `driverController.b()` is used to query the b button being held.
 However, you’ll notice it doesn’t return a `bool`, it returns a `Trigger`.
-This is very convenient.

-`Trigger`s have some methods that let us use these things called `Commands`. `Command`s are the essential part of running a robot.
-We need to create a command using our function, `coolFunc`.
+This is very convenient, because `Trigger`s have some methods that let us use these things called `Commands`. `Command`s are the essential part of running a robot.
+We need to create a `Command` using our function, `coolFunc`.
 The easiest way to do this is through something called an `InstantCommand`.

 ```java
 InstantCommand coolCommand = new InstantCommand(coolFunc);
 ```

 This runs whatever function you pass in (in this case, coolFunc) and executes it instantly.
-However, there is another way you can create commands that helps our situation better.
+However, there is another way you can create `InstantCommand`s that helps our situation better.
 It looks kinda wack though.

 ```java
 new InstantCommand(() -> coolFunc());